Frequently Asked Questions

 What does HIP stand for?

-HIP Stands for Hot Isostatic Pressing
+HIP Stands for Hot Isostatic Pressing.

 How does HIP improve fatigue resistance?